 Here are few situations in which foreign qualification is generally not required:

-If you determine that you need foreign qualification, you have to follow a few simple steps before doing business in another state.
+If you need foreign qualification, you must follow a few simple steps before doing business in another state.

 A Certificate of Good Standing verifies that your corporation or LLC is authorized to conduct business in your home state.
 It also confirms that you’re in compliance with your domestic state’s laws.
 Only your home state can issue a Certificate of Good Standing.
 If you need help acquiring one, ZenBusiness can help.